-In this article, we’ll teach you how long you should keep band-aids on a wound and when to get help for your injury.
+In this article, we’ll teach you how long keep your wound bandaged and when to get help for your injury.

 We’ll also tell you if your wound needs a band-aid or if you can allow it to heal naturally.